pivotal/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 With this high-level understanding of Cartographer Conventions components, you can create and deploy a custom convention.

->**Note:** This document covers developing conventions using [GOLANG](https://golang.org/), but this can be done using other languages by following the specifications.
+>**Note** This document covers developing conventions using [GOLANG](https://golang.org/), but this can be done using other languages by following the specifications.

 ### <a id='prereqs'></a>Prerequisites